kief/infrastructure-as-code.com/_patterns/stack-replication/template-stack.md

 <figure>
   <img src="images/code-module-used-by-template-stack.png" alt="A stack source code module is shared by stack projects"/>
-  <figcaption>A stack source code module is shared by stack projects.</figcaption>
+  <figcaption>Figure 2.
+A stack source code module is shared by multiple stack projects.</figcaption>
 </figure>

-... wrapper stacks ...
+Like a template stack, [wrapper stacks](/patterns/stack-configuration/wrapper-stack.html) are used to create multiple stack instances from a single codebase.
+However, the infrastructure code for a wrapper stack is defined in a [module](/patterns/stack-concept/stack-code-module.html), and a separate stack project is created for each instance, to define the instance-specific parameters.

 ## Considerations

-Variations between instances created from a stack source code project create friction for rolling out changes to them.
-A change made to the project may work on some instances, but not others.
-This adds to the work needed to design, test, and debug changes to the code, which decreases the frequency and safety of changes.
+Variations between instances created from a single stack source code project create friction for rolling out changes.
+Each time a change is made, testing needs to be carried out to ensure the code works correctly in each case.

-### Testing infrastructure stack code

-When making changes to an infrastructure stack's code, being able to provision a test instance enables you to test your changes before applying them to the production instance of the stack.
-As an individual engineer making changes to infrastructure code, you can provision and test your changes on your own sandbox instance before committing changes.
-As a team, you can use [Continuous Integration](https://martinfowler.com/articles/continuousIntegration.html) and [Continuous Delivery](https://martinfowler.com/bliki/ContinuousDelivery.html) to facilitate a consistent and reliable process for testing and delivering changes to your infrastructure.
-There are a number of considerations for [testing infrastructure changes] effectively, which will be defined in future patterns.

-### Delivering changes to infrastructure stacks

-Software development teams often use Continuous Delivery pipelines to test and release changes to their software.
-Infrastructure teams can follow this practice, ensuring that changes to stack source code, and other infrastructure code, are delivered rapidly and reliably using pipelines.
-Patterns for doing this will be published here later.
+For example, imagine a stack source code project that uses a parameter named 'cluster'.
+If set to true, then an autoscaling cluster and load balancer are created.
+If set to false, then a single server instance is created.
+This needs two different sets of tests, one for each of these configurations.

+This type of variation adds to the work needed to design, test, and debug changes to the code.
+This slows the pace of delivering changes and fixes to the infrastructure, and increases the risk for each change.